 Things to Remember

-Here are certain things that as a parent, you must be aware of to deal with extreme fatigue and tiredness in your child:
+Here are certain things you must be aware of as a parent to deal with extreme fatigue and tiredness in your child:

 - Growth spurts can cause extreme fatigue.